 Tariff: Other Level 3 qualifications are accepted at UCB for entrance, a minimum of 56 UCAS Tariff points will be required for entrance.

 Access to Higher Education Diploma: 56 UCAS Tariff points

 Non-tariff: Non-UCAS Tariff based Level 3 qualifications are also considered for entry please contact firstname.lastname@example.org to check your eligibility.

 Work based: We equally consider applicants who have experience working in the aesthetics industry, but do not have a formal qualification.
 A reference from your current or most recent line manager supporting your entry to higher education will be requested.

 For entry requirements for EU and international students, please visit the Country Specific Information page.

 You can use our calculator below to convert your predicted/achieved grades into UCAS Tariff points.

 If your total predicted/achieved points do not meet those outlined above or your qualification(s) do not appear on the UCAS Tariff please contact the admissions directly on 0121 604 1040 or email email@example.com.

-This course is an ideal stepping stone towards a career in the aesthetics industry and clinical skincare sector.
-It will not only give you the most up-to-date knowledge of the latest developments within the aesthetic beauty industry, but also the practical skills to allow you to carry out procedures and treatments in a real-life setting.
+It will not only give you the most up-to-date knowledge base, but also the practical skills to allow you to carry out procedures and treatments in a real-life setting.

 You would also be well equipped to work in a sales or training role within the cosmeceutical industry as a result of this degree.